mozilla/deepspeech-playbook/questions-for-josh.md

 It feels like with the way the content is laid out that having a section on _collecting data_ would be worthwhile.
 This might just link to the CV Playbook.
 This section would sit before [DATA_FORMATTING.md](DATA_FORMATTING.md).

+## Data formatting section

+Are there any other common errors with data formatting that should be covered here?

 ## Environment section

 Do the instructions that are currently in the training section around setting up persistent storage on Docker through a Docker volume sit better in the ENVIRONMENT.md section?